 Conclusion

-I personally believe any property which has a return yield of 7%+ is extremely good.
-I certainly wouldn’t put my nose up at a property which generates that kind of bang.
+I personally believe any property which has a return yield of 6%+ is pretty sweet.

 To make life easier (because that’s what I’m all about), you can use the calculator below to calculate your Rental Yield, whether it be for your current BTL, or a prospective investment…